JordanWalsh35/Using-Machine-Learning-to-Predict-English-Premier-League-Fixtures-with-Scraped-Data/README.md

 ## Away Team Moving Averages

 <p align="justify"> Given that all data is from the perspective of the ‘Team’ column and not the ‘Opponent’ team we also need to replicate each moving average column so that we have stats for both sides of each fixture.
-Once the duplicates are removed later we will 27 home team features and 27 away team features. </p>
+We will then have 27 home team features and 27 away team features. </p>
 <br/>

 ```python